orgoj/weblogproxy/README.md

   - Removes the `-dev` suffix from the version, moves the contents of `[Unreleased]` to a new section with the version number and date in the changelog.
   - All builds and Docker images will be marked as release.

 This ensures it is always clear whether a build is a development or production build.
-Everything is fully automated and reflected in the changelog and the `/version` API.
+Everything is fully automated and reflected in the changelog.

 ## Contributing